-Fear the Cheerleader Murderer
+Curse of the Cheerleader Murderer

 Now for me "The Cheerleader Murders" is far too convoluted to work as a thriller but I have to give credit where it is due and the actors in this actually manage to make it watchable despite being ridiculous, did I mention that Ellie has visions of her dead dad!
-Samantha Boscarino manages to make an incredibly ordinary character quite entertaining and even manages to make some poor dialogue sound half decent.
+As such Samantha Boscarino manages to make an incredibly ordinary character quite entertaining and even manages to make some poor dialogue sound half decent.

 What this all boils down to is that "The Cheerleader Murders" is far fetched even by TV movie standards yet somehow whilst the storyline isn't that entertaining it is still kind of watchable.